zk112211/TypeScript-Static-Analyzer/README.md

 - **Language:** Python
 - **Parser Generator:** Tree-sitter
-- **Intermediate Representation:** Glang IR (LIAN framework)
+- **Intermediate Representation:** Glang IR
 - **Graph Library:** NetworkX

 ## Note

-This repository contains the TypeScript-specific components I implemented for the LIAN multi-language static analysis framework.
+This repository contains the TypeScript-specific components I implemented for a multi-language static analysis framework.
 The full framework (base classes, config, utilities) is required to run the parser and analyzer end-to-end.
 These files demonstrate the design and implementation of language-specific IR generation and control flow analysis.

 ## License